angeldollface/mandys-house/documentation/installation.markdown

 iex ((New-Object System.Net.WebClient).DownloadString('https://angeldollface.art/mandys-house/installers/win_32.ps1'))
 ```

-- Run this command in a Powershell session with administrator privileges if you are running on a Windows 64-bit system (In case the previous option for your 64-bit system does not work for some reason.):
+- Run this command in a Powershell session with administrator privileges if you are running on a Windows 64-bit system:

 ```Powershell
 iex ((New-Object System.Net.WebClient).DownloadString('https://angeldollface.art/mandys-house/installers/win_64.ps1'))
 ```

-For non-Windows platforms run this command.
+For non-Windows platforms, run this command.
 You may have to put `sudo` in front of this command:

 ```bash
 curl -s https://angeldollface.art/mandys-house/installers/nix.sh | bash -s